guillermoandrae/guillermo/content/now.md

 type = "Now"
 +++

-This now page is one of [many available on the internet](https://nownownow.com).
+This /now page is one of [many available on the internet](https://nownownow.com).
 Make your way over to the [search](/search) page for more timely, bite-sized updates.

 * Hiring like crazy to fill Infrastructure and QA roles at [Canvas](https://www.canvas.com/team).
 * Finalizing this year's calendar of events and programs for [757ColorCoded](https://7575colorcoded.org).